Mandatory identity checks starting in 2020

 In some other sectors the Wwft regulation only applies when it involves large amounts.
 For example, in the case of jewelry- or real estate trading it only applies when the values are higher than €10.000.
 For the trading of virtual currencies such as bitcoin the rules will also apply to smaller amounts.

 At this moment the Dutch Senate is discussing the precise implementation of the Wwft, so not all the details are known yet, but we can be sure that identity verification is included.
-According to the current expectations the new regulation will be enforced somewhere in the first months of 2020.
+According to the current planning the new rules will be implemented before the summer of 2020, maybe already in April.

 Far-reaching consequences on privacy

 As Bitonic we have mixed feelings about the bill.
 We are happy that there is finally some clarity.
 But we also believe that the intended law is disproportional and we are very worried about the privacy of citizens.
 The right for privacy is always placed second by regulation due to anti-money laundering and terrorism financing and this leads to a police state.
 We are of course bound to the Dutch regulation and we will abide, but we are worried about the far-reaching effects on the short and long term.
 The new regulation and mandatory transaction monitoring applies to all customers and amounts and this will limit the financial freedom of citizens.

 Privacy and Bitonic